Canon 6D Mark II vs Nikon D810

-If the count of individual advantages (bullet points above) is taken as a guide, the D810 emerges as the winner of the match-up (15 : 13 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the D810 comes out slightly ahead of the 6D Mark II (15 : 14 points).
 However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features before making a decision on a new camera.
 A professional wedding photographer will view the differences between cameras in a way that diverges from the perspective of a travel photog, and a person interested in cityscapes has distinct needs from a macro shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 How about other alternatives?
 Do the specifications of the Canon 6D Mark II and the Nikon D810 place the cameras among the top in their class?
 Find out in the latest Best DSLR Camera listing whether the two cameras rank among the cream of the crop.

 In any case, while the specs-based evaluation of cameras can be instructive in revealing their potential as photographic tools, it says little about, for example, the shooting experience and imaging performance of the 6D Mark II and the D810 in practical situations.
 User reviews that are available, for instance, at amazon can sometimes shed light on these issues, but such feedback is all too often partial, inconsistent, and inaccurate.

 This is where reviews by experts come in.
 The table below provides a synthesis of the camera assessments of some of the best known photo-gear review sites (cameralabs, dpreview, ephotozine, imaging-resource, and photographyblog).
 As can be seen, the professional reviewers agree in many cases on the quality of different cameras, but sometimes their assessments diverge, reinforcing the earlier point that a camera decision is often a very personal choice.